seraphile/CMT/docs/rules.md

 1. TOC
 {:toc}
 </details>

-# Discord Rules
-We have 2 Community Values.
-> 1. Be Kind and
-> 2. Be Gross

 ## Team Structure
 Each team on discord has their own way of managing things.
 We have permanent residence representatives.
 Team Representatives (often “reps” for short) fulfil the following roles: